cscart/docs/developer_guide/tools/file_editor.rst

 .. note::

-	The file editor is based on Javascript.
+	The File editor is based on Javascript.
 So, Javascript must be enabled in your web browser.

 To edit files:

-*	In the administration panel go to **Design > File editor**.
+*	In the Administration panel go to **Design > Templates**.
 *	In the left panel choose the desired directory and file.
 This panel displays the structure of the *.../design/themes/theme_name* directory.
 *	Edit the desired part of code in the opened panel and click **Save changes**.